Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 In March 2021, BMW Group introduced the BMW i3 sedan exclusively for the Chinese market.
 Following this launch, the company began developing a global BMW 3 Series Electric.
 The new model aims to compete with the widely popular Tesla Model 3, which has become the go-to sedan for early EV enthusiasts worldwide.

 To keep up with the highly competitive nature of the segment, the 3 Series EV will have to offer plenty of novelty.
-Its new platform, design language, powertrain, in-cabin technology, and other features will enable it to compete with the growing list of electric sedans.
+With its new platform, design language, powertrain, in-cabin technology, and more, it’s equipped to challenge the growing list of electric sedans.
 Here’s what we know about the BMW 3 Series Electric:

 X3 & 3 Series to gain new EV versions